badtux66/teams-extractor/docs/USER_MANUAL.md

    - Click the extension icon in Chrome toolbar
    - Click the settings (⚙️) icon
    - Enter the Backend API URL (usually `http://localhost:5000/api`)
+   - (Optional) Provide an API key if your backend enforces one
-   - Set extraction interval (default: 5000ms)
+   - Leave the extraction interval at `5` (seconds) unless you need faster/slower polling
-   - Set batch size (default: 50 messages)
+   - Adjust batch size or enable reactions/threads/attachments as needed
+   - Click **Install MCP Extension** if you want the backend to register the Claude Desktop package automatically
-   - Click "Save Settings"
+   - Click **Save Settings**

 3. **Access the Web Dashboard**
    - Open your browser